This programme has been developed for classroom practitioners with two or more years teaching experience.

 - Apply the knowledge learned from a change curve model to enable them to support their team through change

-This programme is run on an annual basis and begins in term 1 and commences before the end of term 3.
-The duration of the programme is approximately 9 months.
+This programme is run on an annual basis and begins in term 1 and concludes in term 2 of the following session.
+The duration of the programme is approximately 15 months.